panda3d/panda3d-docs/programming/texturing/simple-texture-replacement.rst

 named image file (in this example, a file named "myTexture.png").
 If the texture is not found or cannot be read for some reason, None is returned.

-Once you have a texture, you can apply it to a model with the ``setTexture()`` call.
-For instance, suppose you used the CardMaker class to generate a plain white card:
+Once you have a texture, you can apply it to a model with the :meth:`~.NodePath.set_texture()` call.
+For instance, suppose you used the :class:`.CardMaker` class to generate a plain white card:

 .. code-block:: python